gbuesing/node-lambda-template/README.md

 npm run remote
 ```

-Script gets lambda info from lambda-config.js, and submits with event-samples/test.js as payload.
+Script gets lambda info from lambda-config.js, and invokes with event-samples/test.js as payload.